flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Following the requirements of the Video Electronics Standards Association (VESA), Microsoft released a software update in November 2008 to support 16:10 aspect ratios, although only available through the VGA signals.
 Games were still only required to support 16:9 and 4:3 ratios, so using 16:10 would show a black backdrop (a.k.a. letterbox).
 Curiously enough, the operating system contains routines to allow games to detect whenever 16:10 is activated, though they were never made public.

-Additionally, Microsoft shipped a software update in May 2011 to add support for 3D TVs, much like the [Playstation 3 did](`r ref("playstation-3#real-3d-visionprojection")`).
+Additionally, Microsoft shipped a software update in May 2011 to add support for 3D TVs, much like the [PlayStation 3 did](`r ref("playstation-3#real-3d-visionprojection")`).

 #### New attitudes towards resolutions